Termite

 termite droppings vary significantly

 You’ll notice distinct differences in droppings between termite species, with drywood termites leaving uniform oval pellets about 1mm long with six concave sides, often resembling salt and pepper.
+Subterranean termites don’t typically leave visible droppings since they incorporate their waste into mud tubes, making detection more challenging.
+Dampwood termites produce larger, less uniform frass mixed with wood particles, and the color of all termite droppings varies based on the type of wood and cellulose they’ve consumed.

 Drywood Termite Frass Characteristics

-You’ll find these drywood termite droppings, also known as termite frass, in small piles that resemble salt or pepper near kick-out holes.
-Active termites create these uniform pellets as they tunnel through wood, leaving behind evidence of their presence.
+The distinctive droppings of drywood termites serve as a telltale sign of infestation in wooden structures.
+You’ll find these drywood termite droppings — also known as termite frass — in small piles that resemble salt or pepper near kick-out holes.
+Active termites create these uniform pellets as they tunnel through wood consuming cellulose, leaving behind evidence of their activity.

 Here’s what you should look for when identifying drywood termite frass: